Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/_pages/Publication.md

 classes: wide
 author_profile: false
 permalink: /Publications/
-excerpt: 'If you have any questions, please feel free to email me.'
+excerpt: 'If you have any questions, please feel free to email us.'
 header:
   overlay_image: /assets/images/PH.jpg
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background